UC-MACSS/persp-analysis/students/chen_anhua/assignment1_Chen_Anhua.md

 ### Deriving economic clustering

-Based on the varaible depicting economic activity in the first stage *E**A*<sub>*i**t*</sub>, we would calculate the Moran's I statistics for each location and using ArcGIS software to derive the clustering based on economic activities in China.
+Based on the varaible depicting economic activity in the first stage *EA*<sub>*i*, *t*</sub>, we would calculate the Moran's I statistics for each location and using ArcGIS software to derive the clustering based on economic activities in China.
 A demonstrated work flow of this process is listed below.

 ![Source: ArcGIS Pro, <http://pro.arcgis.com/en/pro-app/tool-reference/spatial-statistics/cluster-and-outlier-analysis-anselin-local-moran-s.htm>](clustering.png)